September 1 THOUGHTS BECOME WORDS

 One of the things that we learn living in a family is what we can expect from each other in life.
 For example, we may expect each other to do a certain chore or deed.
 First, parents will teach each child how to perform a specific chore.
 Then the child will practice doing that job.
 We don’t expect each other to do things they don’t know how to do or haven’t practiced.
 Knowing this builds trust with each other.
 By reading the Bible, a Christian learns what he can expect from God.
 Trust should be increasing by learning what God is like so that tough times are no longer feared.
 How do you face trouble knowing the Lord is on your side?

 September 3 WHO DO YOU TRUST?

-For this reason I also suffer these things, but I am not ashamed; for I know whom I have believed and I am convinced that He is able to guard what I have entrusted to Him until that day.
+For this reason, I also suffer these things, but I am not ashamed; for I know whom I have believed, and I am convinced that He can guard what I have entrusted to Him until that day.

 2 Timothy 1:!2